12 Signs Of Having A Girl: Myths and Facts

 4. Skin and hair changes

 Some people think that oily skin and dull hair are signs of having a baby girl.
+Legends also suggest that a woman who develops acne during pregnancy may be carrying a girl, while one with glowing skin may have a boy.

 Although there is a belief that girls steal the mother’s beauty, there is no scientific study or anecdotal evidence to support it.
-Hormonal changes and prenatal care in form of diet, lifestyle and supplements could be the reasons for changes in the skin and hair, and that might differ from woman to woman (6).
+Hormonal changes and prenatal care in the form of diet, lifestyle and supplements could be the reasons for changes in the skin and hair, and that might differ from woman to woman (6).

 5. Carrying in the middle